 All students will meet the one credit graduation requirement in physical education; at least one-half credit will include assessment, improvement, and maintenance of personal fitness.
-Any other physical education course may satisfy the remaining half credit but should continue to build upon the personal fitness course through assessment, improvement, and maintenance of personal fitness.
+Any other physical education course may satisfy the remaining half credit but should continue to build upon the personal fitness course through assessment, improvement, maintenance of personal fitness, and must include the integration of health.
 District policy will prohibit the use of physical activity and the withholding of physical activity as an act of punishment.